tf4482/acst-dl/README.md

 The script uses multiple methods to find MP3 links:
 - Parses content elements (`<a>`, `<audio>`, `<source>` tags for HTML)
 - Uses regex patterns to find direct MP3 URLs
-- Maintains order of appearance in the original content
+- Extracts in order of appearance, but downloads are initiated in reverse order per page (last-found first)
 - Supports configurable limits on number of links extracted

 ### File Management 📁